How to Host a Voter Registration Drive

 NO!
 Though, you can check over their paper and point out any errors or mistakes to the registrant so they can fix them.

 Yes!
-They may request an absentee ballot for an upcoming election, but they must do it on separate form.
+They may request an absentee ballot for an upcoming election, but they must do it on a separate form.
 While hosts/volunteers of the Registration Drive may provide the physical paper or online form link to registrants, they may not collect paper absentee ballot applications as part of the drive.
 They can ONLY collect registration forms.

 • While not possible on the registration form, individuals can sign up to be on the Permanent Mail Ballot list by checking "automatically send me an absentee voter ballot for each future election for which I am eligible" on their absentee ballot application.